How do I implement performance-based management in remote work?

 - Improving communication between employees and managers.

 One of the key differences between remote work and on-site presence is the need for effective, direct communication that builds a global workforce into a team.
 Several of these desired outcomes for PBM is very much aligned with the needs of a global workforce, but can be more difficult.

 That is why PBM should be developed even before you begin the hiring process, and the performance goals clearly stated even before the first contract is signed.

-How important is performance-b
+How important is performance-based management?

 According to a 2016 Harvard Business Review analysis found that 88% of Fortune 500 companies were implementing PBR.
 In many cases, clear direct incentives were built into the pay system and traditional employee appraisals are being dropped entirely.
 This analysis encouraged this practice in favor of a fully PBR system for three critical reasons:

 - The need to develop skills,